On the wine trail

 Great River Road Wine Trail: Most of the members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch from Prescott at the mouth of the St. Croix to Marquette in northeast Iowa.

 For the Holiday Harvest Wine & Food Festival Nov.
-10-11, a $25 ticket ($30 after Nov.
-2) buys a wine glass, bottle tote and wine and food tastings at all 10 wineries.Iowa Wine Trail: Nine wineries are part of this group in the Mississippi River Valley between Decorah and Clinton.
+11-12, a ticket for $25, $20 for Sunday only, buys a wine glass, bottle tote and wine and food tastings at all 11 wineries.Iowa Wine Trail: Nine wineries are part of this group in the Mississippi River Valley between Decorah and Clinton.